 There are several dairy free snacks you can purchase for your toddlers that are also gluten free and allergy friendly.
 Let’s start with the gluten free snacks in the photo, which are some of my faves.

-Free Yumm Foods Soft Baked Bars – Gluten Free + Top 9 Allergy Free.
+Gluten Free + Top 9 Allergy Free.
 What I really like is that they own the facility so you don’t need to worry about cross contact with major allergens.
 This Canadian company also sells free-from crackers that look super cute for kids.

-The bars come in a range of flavours, and they also have little cookies too.
+The bars come in a range of flavors, and they also have little cookies too.
 My kids first tried Free Yumm products in their teenage years and LOVED them.
 You can check out their review of some of the bars here.

-Freeze Dried Fruit – Freeze dried fruit can be purchased in a wide range of flavours including apple, banana, blueberry, cherry, mango, raspberry, and strawberry.
+Freeze dried fruit can be purchased in a wide range of flavours including apple, banana, blueberry, cherry, mango, raspberry, and strawberry.
 Some brands even sell freeze dried vegetables such as peas and corn.

 Freeze dried snacks can be put in easy-access containers for your toddler and will provide them with a delightful crunchy texture to enjoy.

-Fruit & Vegetable Pouches – You can purchase pouches in a range of flavours.
+You can purchase pouches in a range of flavours.
 You’ll need to call about cross contact with major allergens for all pouch manufacturers.
 Case and point: one of my fave pouch brands (was top 9 free) recently introduced a major allergen into one of the products, so you can never be too careful.

 In my opinion, applesauce is a great starting point where pouches are concerned.
 According to the GoGo Squeeze website, their applesauce pouches are made in a top 8 free facility.
 Alternatively, check out the applesauce from Vermont Village.
 If it works for you, purchase reusable pouches like this one online, then fill it yourself.
 For some of you reading, that will be the only safe version of a pouch you can provide for your child- one that you make yourself.